Jaaron0606/racquetball-flex-league-app/README.md

 August 24
 - [ ] Create many-to-many relationship between users table and matches table
-- [ ] Update 'test' code to test new table structure
+- [x] Update 'test' code to test new table structure
-- [ ] Update 'test' code to populate match totals
 - [ ] Refactor score display logic to use match score from table
 - [ ] Testing idea: Write seeder to add in previous season data for one division.
 - [ ] Add navigation bar and in-page links
 - [ ] Build user's matches view with edit key

+September 5
+- Added magoun@gmail.com user to database seeder to test userHome view.
+    * Now I can log in (password = password) to test that the views are working.
+    * This login will persist even on database resets, as long as the seeder runs.
+- [ ] Need to link matches and users, still
+- [ ] Need to add match totals to match table (seeder?)